We work and compete in a challenging environment. If people are to give of their best, we know that we must in turn:

 SUEZ in the UK is committed to being a good employer.
 And that effort is recognised.

 SUEZ recycling and recovery UK is a Times Top 25 Best Company to Work For 2018.
-And our Investors in People status is well established.

 We have well-developed people policies and our workforce is highly trained, engaged and motivated.